 Temporary Business Energy Support Scheme (TBESS)

-The Temporary Crisis Framework (TCF) has implications for qualifying businesses considered to be single undertakings or part of a single undertaking.
+The Temporary Crisis and Transition Framework (TCTF) has implications for qualifying businesses considered to be single undertakings, or part of a single undertaking.
 These implications relate to:

 - the amount of support that may be claimed under the Temporary Business Energy Support Scheme (TBESS)

 - the information that must be reported to Revenue

 - the information that will be published on the Revenue website.

 What is a single undertaking?

 The meaning of ‘single undertaking’ is set out in de minimis aid legislation under European Union (EU) State aid rules.
 All entities controlled on a legal, or de facto, basis by the same entity are considered a single undertaking.

 For the purposes of the TBESS, the word ‘undertaking’ is regarded as any entity engaged in an economic activity.
-This is line with its interpretation in EU caselaw.
+This is line with its interpretation in EU case law.
 This is regardless of its legal status and the way in which it is financed.
 Generally, an economic activity is any activity consisting of offering goods or services on a given market.

 Single undertaking - more than one business

 In certain circumstances, two or more businesses may be regarded as a single undertaking.
 This is governed by State aid rules and is important for determining overall levels of aid permitted under the TCTF.
 For example, two businesses are considered a single undertaking if one business has the majority of voting rights in the other business.

 This means that several businesses in a group of companies may be regarded as a single undertaking.
 The maximum amount of relief the group can claim is €2 million.
 The limit is €250,000 in the case of farmers and €300,000 in the case of the fishery and aquaculture sectors.

 Subject to the overall cap, each qualifying business within the single undertaking may still receive up to: